sdascoli/academic-kickstart/content/authors/admin/_index.md

 ---
 Hi !
 I am a Ph.D. student working jointly between ENS Paris and FAIR Paris.
 My research interests focus of the theoretical aspects of deep learning : understanding the fundamentals of how neural networks learn from data.

-I also write science books in my spare time.
-I recently published "Comprendre la Révolution de l'Intelligence Artificielle" at First Editions.
+I am also passionate about outreach, and write popular science books.
+In my spare time I play the clarinet, feel free to check out my videos !